HYDRA: Hypergradient Data Relevance Analysis for Interpreting Deep Neural Networks: Related Work

-The second method to find $H^{-1} \vect{v}$ is to iterate the following until convergence,
+The second method to find $\hessian^{-1} \vect{v}$ is to iterate the following until convergence,

-where the data $(\vect{x}_d, \vect{y}_d)$ is randomly sampled in each iteration and the initial $H^{-1} \vect{v}$ is set to $\vect{v}$.
-A scaling factor is applied to the $H^{-1}_{k-1} \vect{v}$ term to ensure that the largest eigenvalue of $H^{-1}$ is less than one.
+where the training data point $\vect{z}$ is randomly sampled in each iteration and the initial $\hessian^{-1} \vect{v}$ is set to $\vect{v}$.
 In practice, we use the Monte Carlo expectation from multiple runs.
-Both methods adopt the approximate Hessian-vector product~\cite{Pearlmutter1994}.
+Both methods adopt the approximate Hessian-vector product~\citep{Pearlmutter1994}.

 Although these techniques render the time and space complexity manageable, dealing with the inverse Hessian is still tedious and slow.
 Numerical considerations such as damping and scaling factors require careful treatment.
 Errors can be introduced by the variance of the Monte Carlo expectation and the errors in the Hessian-vector product.
 In comparison, \sysname{} offers a simplified method that removes the Hessian and a theoretical upper bound for the introduced error.